 Air & Space Operations Specialists (Flight Operations) provide direct support to aircrew, air traffic control and Operations Managers in a variety of roles.
 In support of aircrew, you could be employed in a squadron operations room, where you will be responsible for the maintenance of aeronautical information and operating mission support IT, both of which are critical to the safe and expeditious conduct of the mission.
 Alternatively, you could also be employed in an air traffic control tower, managing IT systems with real-time flight information and operating radio equipment in support of the controllers.

 There are opportunities for employment in station operations and flight planning, responsible for coordinating military and civilian aircraft operations and utilising your specialist flight planning knowledge to give advice to visiting aircrew on submitting their flight plans.
-Like many RAF personnel you will be required to be assigned to other RAF Stations as part of your career development.
+Future roles could see you working within Space Operations.
+Like many RAF personnel you will be assigned to other RAF Stations as part of your career development.
 You may also have the opportunity to be go overseas on a detachment as part of your job for a number of months or as a full posting to certain locations.
 Your duties will be similar to those at your home Station, but will be more demanding with opportunities to work with other services and nations in an operational environment.